Typhoon Emma (1956)

-Super Typhoon Emma was a powerful typhoon that brought 140 mi/h winds and 22 in of rain to Okinawa (then US territory of the Ryukyu Islands) and South Korea.
+Typhoon Emma was a powerful typhoon that brought 140 mi/h winds and 22 in of rain to Okinawa (then US territory of the Ryukyu Islands) and South Korea.
 Emma left 77 people dead and over $8 million (1956 USD) in damage.
 Emma was one of several typhoons to cause significant damage to Okinawa during the mid-1950s.

 Meteorological history

 Forming from a tropical disturbance near the Mariana Islands, Emma churned southwest before gaining typhoon status on September 3.
 Emma then recurved after reaching Category 3 status.
 Moving west-northwest, Emma reached a peak intensity of 155 mi/h as it bypassed Okinawa.
 Emma then brushed South Korea and Kyūshū as a strong Category 3 typhoon before swinging to the northeast and hitting China and the far eastern Soviet Union.

 Preparations

 The Tokyo Weather Center began to issue warnings when Emma was spotted on September 3, east-southeast of Iwo Jima.
 During the preparations, bread and milk were stocked and U.S. installations in Okinawa were placed on alert.
 An army hospital in Ryūkyū was evacuated as patients were transferred to storm shelters where they had pie and beans.